holoviz/panel/doc/user_guide/Overview.md

 >   * `protocol` (readonly): protocol in window.location e.g. 'http:' or 'https:'
 >   * `port` (readonly): port in window.location e.g. '80'
 > - `headers`: HTTP request headers for the current session.
+> - `refresh_token`: The refresh token issued by the OAuth provider to authorize requests to its APIs (if available these are usually longer lived than the `access_token`).
 > - `session_args`: When running a server session this return the request arguments.
 > - `session_info`: A dictionary tracking information about server sessions:
 >   * `total` (int): The total number of sessions that have been opened